What Is A Guardian Home?

 Good communication lays the foundation for a great relationship.
 We love getting regular photo updates and fun success story's in things like training goals.
 We want to be treated kinda like grandparents.
 Foothill is not looking to control your homes goals and lifestyle with a dog as long as its in their best interest.
 The goal is for your family to truly treat them like another family pet.
 Then be part of this amazing journey of healing others through our breeding program.

 The next most important is to understand this dog is intended to be a breeding dog.
 This means you will have to part with the beloved pet for long points of time, of course we have a open door policy with guardian families and give you camera access to whelping rooms.
 We make this as easy on families as possible but this is always the hardest part especially the first time.
 All breeding choices of whether a dog is breeding stock, pairings, timing and any other breeding discussion are solely the Foothill Aussies decision.

 What are the next steps?

-Please reach out to let us know you are interested and to set up a time to conduct a phone interview.
-We will let you know what puppies we have coming into our program and to discuss your home and lifestyle.
-Please start by filling out one of these applications.
+Please reach out to let us know if you are interested and to set up a time to conduct a phone interview.
+We will let you know what puppies we have coming into our program and discuss your home and lifestyle.
+Please start by filling out the below application.